Wall & Floor Tiling by Vetted, Insured Tilers

 Porcelain or ceramic — which is better?

 Porcelain is denser, harder, less porous, and more durable — better for floors, wetrooms, and outdoor use.
 Ceramic is softer, easier to cut, and cheaper — fine for walls and lower-traffic areas.
 The price gap is usually €5–€15 per m² in materials.
 For floors and bathrooms where they get wet, porcelain is recommended.
-For backsplashes and feature walls, ceramic gives more decorative range.
+For splashbacks and feature walls, ceramic gives more decorative range.

 Is wetroom waterproofing necessary?